pramnora/Vue-js/README.md

 # Vue-js

+INTRODUCTION

 Vue.js, is a relatively easy, simple, and, straight forwards to both learn/use Javascript framework; which is why I would very highly recommend it to people who are 'beginners' who've never actually practiced using Javascript frameworks before; as it will teach you the basics of building and manipulating web page 'front ends'.

+WHAT YOU MIGHT NEED TO LEARN, FIRST; BEFORE LEARNING TO USE JAVASCRIPT FRAMEWORKS, NAMELY: HTML/CSS/JAVASCRIPT

-I should, of course, point out that learning to use any Javascript framework is usually best done only after you're already familiar with having learned what are the main core 3 web development technologies, namely: HTML/CSS/Javascript; when you've already learned how to use all of these 3...; only, then, should you consider moving on towards learning how to use Javascript frameworks, next.
+I should, of course, point out that learning to use 'any' Javascript framework is usually best done only after you're already familiar with having learned what are the main core 3 web development technologies, namely: HTML/CSS/Javascript; when you've already learned how to use all of these 3...; only, then, should you consider moving on towards learning how to use Javascript frameworks, next.

 Otherwise, you would have the task of learning not just merely 'one' thing, at a time...; but, instead, you would have to learn 4 different technologies all together, at once: HTML/CSS/Javascript/+ Javascript Framework...this task, of course, is a lot more difficult; but, then, again...as they say, nothing is impossible!